BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 * [NearInfinity](https://github.com/Argent77/NearInfinity)

 ## Licence
-- The mod itself is [CC0 v1.0](https://creativecommons.org/publicdomain/zero/1.0/)
+- The mod itself is [CC BY-NC-SA v4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 - Used software have their own licences, refer to the corresponding resources for those.

 ## Author